Hallstatt Market Square – Hidden Treasures in the Heart of Austria’s Most Famous Alpine Village

 Hotel Grüner Baum Hallstatt – Historic Charm, Stylish Comfort, and Stunning Lake Views

-Located directly on Hallstatt’s Market Square and just a few steps from the lake, the traditional Hotel Grüner Baum is one of the most renowned addresses in the entire Salzkammergut.
-Originally built as the residence of a salt merchant, it has served over the centuries as a meeting place for merchants, artists, and travelers from all over the world.
+Originally built as the seat of a salt trade, over the centuries it has served as a meeting place for merchants, artists and travelers from all over the world.
 Even writers and Hollywood stars have found a temporary home here.

-The hotel’s own restaurant serves regional specialties of the highest quality, often with creative interpretations of classic dishes.
-Staying here means not only visiting Hallstatt but immersing yourself in an atmosphere where history and hospitality blend in perfect harmony.
-Many describe their stay as a journey back in time – and anyone who has ever sat here while the evening sun turns the lake to gold immediately understands why.
+The hotel’s own restaurant serves regional specialties at a high level, often with creative interpretations of classic dishes.
+Guests who stay here not only experience Hallstatt as visitors, but also immerse themselves in an atmosphere that combines history and hospitality in perfect harmony.

 Hallstatt Cafés and Restaurants – Enjoyment, Relaxation, and Hidden Gems